satya00089/mui-color-wheel/README.md

-Here's a compelling repository description for your `mui-color-wheel` package:

----

 # MUI Color Wheel 🎨

 A beautiful, customizable color picker component for Material-UI featuring an intuitive color wheel interface.
 Built with React and TypeScript.